knewplay/book-programming-essential/toolset/tools.md

 As you delve deeper into the technology realm, you'll likely encounter Linux, which places significant emphasis on executing text-based commands through the terminal.

-> Fun fact: Linux powers 96.3% of the world's top web servers [(source)](https://www.enterpriseappstoday.com/stats/linux-statistics.html#:~:text=Linux%20is%20used%20to%20power,Linus%20operating%20system%20is%20run).
+> Fun fact: Linux powers 96.3% of the world's top web servers. [(Source)](https://www.enterpriseappstoday.com/stats/linux-statistics.html#:~:text=Linux%20is%20used%20to%20power,Linus%20operating%20system%20is%20run)

 #### Kernel

-In the Computer Fundamentals, Software and Hardware section, I mentioned that the operating system is what sits between the hardware components of a computer and the software applications.
+In the [Computer Fundamentals, Software and Hardware](../computer-fundamentals/software-and-hardware.md) section, I mentioned that the operating system is what sits between the hardware components of a computer and the software applications.

 In general, this is true, however the operating system is large and has many components.
 One of its components is called the kernel.

-Just like its definition in English, the kernel is the operating system's core.
+In line with its English definition, the kernel is the operating system's core.
 Windows has one, macOS has one, and so too does Linux.
-Everything previously said that the OS does is actually done specifically by the kernel.
+All the tasks attributed to the operating system are, in fact, carried out specifically by the kernel.

 #### Shell